 - In a bowl or measuring cup add the milk and the two tablespoons of apple cider vinegar, Let this mixture sit for 5 minutes.
 The milk and vinegar are mixed together to create a faux buttermilk.

-- In a mixing bowl place all of the dry ingredients and mix together.
+- In a mixing bowl, place all of the dry ingredients and mix together.

-- After your milk mixture has rested for 5 minutes add it to the mixing bowl with the dry ingredients.
+- After your milk mixture has rested for 5 minutes, add it to the mixing bowl with the dry ingredients.

-- Add in the vanilla extract and the eggs, mix everything together until just combined but do not over mix.
+- Add in the vanilla extract and the eggs, mix everything together until just combined, but do not over mix.

 - Split your batter in half, pouring the second half of the batter into a separate bowl.
-In the second half of your batter add two tablespoons of activated charcoal.
+In the second half of your batter, add two tablespoons of activated charcoal.

 - Add additional charcoal or food coloring gel if needed to reach the color or colors you desire.

 - Heat a skillet to medium low heat and spritz with oil or a little butter.
 Pour in about a quarter cup of pancake batter.
-Let the pancake cook for a couple minutes until the bubbles that begin to appear start to pop.
+Let the pancake cook for a couple of minutes until the bubbles that begin to appear start to pop.
 When the bubbles start to pop, use a spatula to flip the pancake over and cook for another 30 seconds to a minute until cooked through.
 Then remove from the pan and set aside.
-Continue this process with both colors of batter until all of the pancakes have been made.